 Regardless of the important changes that the energy industry is going through these days, natural gas-fired power plants continue to be on the rise after many years.
 Gas turbine power plants are a popular choice for power production and manufacturing industries, as they offer lower costs, greater efficiency, and lower carbon emissions than other options.
-However, the efficiency and power output of gas turbines decrease as ambient air temperatures increase, as demonstrated in this video.
-This loss of power and efficiency in large warm areas can be very problematic when dealing with critical facilities where every second counts.
+However, the efficiency and power output of gas turbines decreases as ambient air temperatures increase, as demonstrated in this video.
+This loss of power and efficiency in large warm areas can be very problematic when dealing with critical facilities where every second count.

-Fortunately, there are several affordable technologies which can help power producers to avoid this output drop, improving their profitability and guaranteeing constant power production during peak hours, with a moderate investment.
+Fortunately, there are several affordable technologies that can help power producers to avoid this output drop, improving their profitability and guaranteeing constant power production during peak hours, with a moderate investment.
 Continue and find out what are these technologies!

 Turbine Inlet Air Cooling - TIAC